elementor/elementor-developers-docs/src/form-actions/simple-example.md

 	/**
 	 * On export.
 	 *
-	 * This action has no fields to clear when exporting.
+	 * Ping action has no fields to clear when exporting.
 	 *
 	 * @since 1.0.0
 	 * @access public